Bettina Pousttchi: Façades in public space

-Pousttchi’s sculptural works often use street furniture like street bollards, crowd barriers or bike racks as a starting point.
-She transforms these everyday objects into new sculptural compositions of various colors and surfaces.
-Her most recent sculptures Vertical Highways are transformations of crash barriers.
-The vertical alignment and modular use of a prefabricated element change the viewer’s spatial perception and give the work an architectural reference.
-Three of these sculptures were presented at the Tuileries Garden in Paris in October 2021, as part of the outdoor exhibition Hors les Murs in front of the Musée du Louvre.

 Collections

-Examples of her work are held in various public collections, among them the Hirshhorn Museum and Sculpture Garden and the Phillips Collection in Washington, D.C., the Arts Club of Chicago, the Nasher Sculpture Center in Dallas, Texas, the Berlinische Galerie in Berlin, the Albertina in Vienna, the Von-der-Heydt Museum in Wuppertal, the Kunsthalle Bielefeld, as well as in the collection of the Federal Republic of Germany.
-Another public collections of her work will be on Nasher Sculpture Center for everyone to look at.
+Her works are held in various public collections, among them the Hirshhorn Museum and Sculpture Garden and the Phillips Collection in Washington, D.C., the Arts Club of Chicago, the Nasher Sculpture Center in Dallas, Texas, the Berlinische Galerie in Berlin, the Albertina in Vienna, the Von-der-Heydt Museum in Wuppertal, the Kunsthalle Bielefeld, as well as in the collection of the Federal Republic of Germany.

+Collaborations

+The artist has been realizing artistic collaborations with Rosemarie Trockel and Daniel Buren, she has been part of a film by Lawrence Weiner and she was a member of the Brutally Early Club founded by Hans Ulrich Obrist.